 - A brief summary of who you are.
 For example: “Jane Doe is a member of St. Bart’s Episcopal Church in Hot Coffee, Mississippi, and serves on the Jubilee committee.”

 - Submitted articles (see criteria below) must be complete and include a title.
-Unless you are submitting an opinion piece, all articles must be reported in news style (using the Associated Press stylebook as a guideline) and include attributions and direct quotations.
+All articles must be reported in news style (using the Associated Press Stylebook as a guideline) and include attributions and direct quotations.

 - Photos* should accompany the article and come with a description explaining what is being displayed.